ngi-nix/webshell/README.md

 ## Using provided builders

 Builders used in this flake are provided in the flake's overlay.
 If you want to get started with them, you can run `nix flake init -t "github:ngi-nix/webshell"`.
 This will create an example flake project.
+You can also look into `flake.nix` to see how default WebShell app are packaged.

+### What is expected to be in typical WebShell app

+There are some assumptions when building WebShell app with provided builders:

+- App should contain `package.json` with `build` script.
+- App should contain `package-lock.json` (its location can be specified by `packageLock ` argument)
+- App can contain `yarn.lock`, although in order to be loaded correctly you need to set `yarned` to `true`

 ### Available builders